anttiluode/HeadAsResonator/README.md

 # Head-as-Resonator: Measuring & Inverting Acoustic Coupling in EEG during Overt Speech

+EDIT: Added meat_voice_player2.py thatcan turn eegs with the npz to wav without having to change the filenames \ channels like in eeg2speech.py
+(You do need to make the NPZ linear transformation file to use it)

 Video: https://www.youtube.com/watch?v=P5XqvRTLWxs

 **A practical pipeline to quantify mechanical voice pickup in EEG recordings and recover a cleaner "meat voice" signal via inverse filtering.**